Running a car is a living cost that mounts up.

 Dealers won’t be surprised by you asking for money off, and the worst thing that happens is that they say no.

-Another tip – your haggling game will be vastly improved if you come armed with the best prices you’ve found.
+Another tip for buying your car: Come armed with the best prices you’ve found.

 That way, you have a benchmark price which will help you bring the dealer’s price down.

 Trading your car in could knock money off the initial cost.